Gojo-Panda/DSW-1/README.md

 # Semester-3
-This is the Repository for all the Assignments of third semester
+This is the Repository for all DSW Assignments of third semester